OpenDrupal/archived-opendrupal-drupal-architecture/readme.md

 # OpenDrupal Drupal Architecture course

 Combine Drupal core and contributed modules to build a Drupal website.
 Apply frequenlty used patterns to create the high level architecture of a Drupal website.
+Suitable for drupal 9.

 View the slides on-line at https://opendrupal.github.io/opendrupal-drupal-architecture